TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 - Role system: The software must be separated into two distinct roles:
   - Student
   - Teacher
-- Representation of an FPGA board along with elements such as LEDs, buttons and wires in order to interact with it.
+- Representation of an FPGA board along with elements such as LEDs, buttons and wires to interact with it.

 #### 1.2.3.
 Scope

 This software must include:
 - An interface to display and simulate the different elements in an FPGA board or connected to it.
 - An interface to allow users to write and run their code.
 - A teacher's role allows the creation of "rooms" to share with their student.
-This role should also be able to import their own examples to the "rooms".
+This role should also be able to import their examples to the "rooms".
 - A student role able to add, read, update and delete elements from either the code or the simulation interface.

 #### 1.2.4.
 Target Audience